Maelys-LC/space-women/README.md

 # About this project
-At the end of a 6 weeks formation on HTML and CSS at Simplon in Paris, I was asked to produce a simple web site.
+At the end of a 6 weeks training period on HTML and CSS at Simplon in Paris, I was asked to produce a simple website.

-I chose to talk about women who had an important part in space exploration, such as the Rocket Girls of Nasa, Dorothy Vaughan, Margaret Hamilton, and Frances Northcuttand Bonnie Dunbar.
-Of course this list is not exhaustive and many more women deserve to be known.
+I chose to talk about women who had an important part in space exploration, such as the Rocket Girls of Nasa, Dorothy Vaughan, Margaret Hamilton, Frances Northcutt and Bonnie Dunbar.
+Of course this list is not exhaustive and many more women deserve to be better known.

 # Languages and tools
 HTML, CSS, JavaScript